theoremlp/rules_multitool/readme.md

 To run a tool in the current working directory, use the convenience target `@multitool//tools/tool-name:cwd`.

+To run a tool in the Bazel module or workspace root, use the convenience target `@multitool/tools/tool-name:workspace_root`.

 A common pattern we recommend to further simplify invoking tools for repository users it to:

 1. Create a `tools/` directory